neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 pointcuts to help clarify their use.

 A named pointcut is represented by a method of an aspect class.
-It contains two pieces of information: The pointcut name, defined by the methodname, and the poincut expression, declared by an annotation.
+It contains two pieces of information: The pointcut name, defined by the method name, and the pointcut expression, declared by an annotation.
 The following pointcut will match the execution of methods whose name starts with “delete”, no matter in which class they are defined: